Information to help with canine and feline symptoms of soft, loose or runny stools in cats and dogs.

 When your pet’s stomach is upset, he may frequently pass loose, runny, watery stools.
 Temporary bouts of loose stools, aka diarrhea, are common among both dogs and cats.

 What Causes Loose Stools?

-Loose stools usually occur when something does not agree with or irritates your dog or cat’s stomach.
-A sudden change in pet food, food allergies, eating garbage, rotten or spoiled food, ingesting poisons and chemicals as well as overeating may all play a role in loose stools in your pet.
+Loose or soft stools usually occur when something irritates your dog or cat’s stomach.
+A sudden change in pet food, food allergies, rotten or spoiled food, poisons and chemicals, as well as overeating, may all play a role in your pet’s loose stools.

 Diagnosing Loose Stools

 If loose stools are excessive, frequent and repetitive, your pet may be experiencing diarrhea.
 Most often, loose stools last less than 48 hours and resolve on their own.
 If your pet is very young, very old or already compromised by an underlying disease (e.g., diabetes), a visit to the veterinarian is appropriate to determine whether the diarrhea is serious.